Raybeam/zartan/README.md

   Add the monit config.
 A sample file is located in [config/samples/monit/monitrc](config/samples/monit/monitrc).
-  This file will probably require modification if You've modified any of the other config files.
-Things to check for are the `zartan` username, the port that nginx is serving your application and the port for redis.
+  This file will probably require modification if you've modified any of the other config files.
+Things to check for are the `zartan` username, the port for nginx and the port for redis.
   ```
   sudo service monit reload